mateusxa/sdk-python/README.md

 ### Update a PixClaim

-A Pix Claim can be confirmed or canceled by patching its status.
+A PixClaim can be confirmed or canceled by patching its status.
-A received Pix Claim must be confirmed by the donor to be completed.
+A received PixClaim must be confirmed by the donor to be completed.
-Ownership Pix Claims can only be canceled by the donor if the reason is "fraud".
+Ownership PixClaims can only be canceled by the donor if the reason is "fraud".
-A sent Pix Claim can also be canceled.
+A sent PixClaim can also be canceled.

 ```python
 import starkinfra